Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Fed **hugging cat**, it's even happier now.
 - Updated `tab.html` with some minor accessibility guidelines and new layout.
 - Updated `progress.html` with an accessibility guideline and new layout.
+- Updated `card.html` with new layout.
+- Updated `table.html` with new layout.